c2platform/ansible-collection-forgerock/roles/am/README.md

 4. `backup` `yes` or `no` to save original backup / storepass files.
 5. `notify` if you want to notify some resource for example `restart tomcat instance`

-Note: for some reason the keystore is continually changing so we a cache copy is used to detect changes.
+Note: for some reason the keystore is continually changing so a cache copy is used to detect changes.
 The file is named for example `keystore.jceks.cache`.

 ### Manual mode